-Complete and Return Placement Paperwork to APPEL
+Complete and Return Accreditation Paperwork to APPEL

-APPEL understands that you are volunteering to be a Supervisor for this short placement, and so we have worked hard to keep the placement paperwork to an absolute minimum.
+APPEL understands that you are volunteering to be a Supervisor for this short placement, and so we have worked hard to keep the accreditation paperwork to an absolute minimum.
 To safeguard the interests of pharmacies, patients and students, APPEL has an accreditation process for a) the Training Establishment and b) the Supervisor.

 Training Establishment and Supervisor accreditation is organised in advance of the placement by APPEL.
-A summary of the accreditation process that you and the Training Establishment have completed can be found in Appendix I. It is recommended that you re-read the Training Establishment Agreement and the Supervisor Agreement before the placement commences (www.appel.ie/resources).
+Samples of the Training Establishment Accreditation Form and Trainer Accreditation Form are available on the APPEL website (www.appel.ie/resources).
+Trainers are also required to complete APPEL Trainer Training before the placement begins.